top of page

 Knee pad and Prop Block

-Pack boats are designed to have your center of mass on the floor of the vessel.
-The higher up you raise your weight the lower overall the stability of the boat.
-The initial stability of the boats and its beam both play a part into whether it is better to sit or kneel
+Pack boats are designed to have your center of mass lower, on the floor of the vessel.
+The higher you lift your weight, the less stable the boat becomes.
+Both the initial stability of the boat and its beam affect whether it's better to sit or kneel.

 Sitting

-When in the seated position, the width of the boat can get in the way of a proper paddle stroke.
-This causes the stroke to arc more and requires more corrective action.
-If your goals is a more relaxed ride, this is not a problem.
-If you are looking for more performance a less beamy boat such as the 12' New Trick (25") is great for paddling in the seated position.
+When seated, the width of the boat can interfere with a proper paddle stroke.
+This may cause the stroke to arc more, requiring corrective action.
+If your goal is a more relaxed ride, this won't pose an issue.
+For a more performance-focused approach, a less beamy boat such as the 12' New Trick (25") is ideal for paddling from a seated position.

 Kneeling

 "I leave the original Hornbeck seat in place and put my prop block on top of that.
-The seat helps reduce hyper flexion of the ankle and if I ever get tired of kneeling I simply remove the block and sit down" -Andrew Rasmus -He prefers to kneel in the 12'classic and sit in the 12' New Trick
+The seat helps reduce hyper flexion of the ankle.
+If I ever get tired of kneeling, I simply remove the block and sit down," says Andrew Rasmus.
+He prefers to kneel in the 12' Classic and sit in the 12' New Trick.

 Boat Selection

-When deciding which pack boat is best for single blading you need to consider:
+When deciding which pack boat is best for single-blading, consider the following:

--Are you looking for performance or simply a relaxed ride?
+• Are you looking for performance or a relaxed ride?

--The Classic line will be more utilitarian and relaxed
+• The Classic line is more utilitarian and relaxed.

-Using a single blade in a pack boat requires a few adjustments in technique:
+Using a single blade in a pack boat requires some adjustments in technique.
+Here are some helpful tips:

-1.Switching Sides Strategically Though the goal with a single-blade paddle is to minimize switching sides, doing so periodically helps maintain symmetrical muscle use and avoids fatigue.
+Although the aim with a single-blade paddle is to minimize switching sides, doing so periodically maintains balanced muscle use and avoids fatigue.
 Use quick cross-over strokes or alternate every 10–15 strokes.

-4. Stay Relaxed Pack boats are stable and forgiving, so you can focus on smooth, steady strokes rather than power.
-Keep your grip relaxed and your stroke consistent.
+Pack boats are stable and forgiving.
+Focus on smooth, steady strokes rather than power.
+Keep your grip relaxed and maintain a consistent stroke.

 When It Works Best